rkitover/vimpager/doc/vimpager.md

 or ~/.vim/vimpagerrc or a file pointed to by the VIMPAGER_RC environment variable.

-You can also have a global config file for all users in /etc/vimpagerrc, users can override it by creating a ~/.vimpagerrc or a ~/.vim/vimpagerrc.
+You can also have a global config file for all users in /etc/vimpagerrc, it will be used if the user does not have a `.vimrc` or `.vimpagerrc`.

 These are the keys for paging while in vimpager, they are the same as in less for the most part: